 If you are looking for things to do in Kansas City with kids, you should consider taking the whole family to Overland Park.

 The Museum at Prairiefire is a true crowd pleaser.
 While photography enthusiasts get stuck in the building’s artful facade, a full-sized replica of the Tyrannosaurus rex awaits the curious one inside.

-If you have come to simply relax and unwind at Overland Park, you have 300 acres of paradise that is the Arboretum.
-Spend a full day discovering what’s on every hiking trail and be surrounded by lush gardens set in a highly-interactive environment.
+If you have come to relax and unwind at Overland Park, you have 300 acres of paradise in the Arboretum.
+Spend a full day discovering what’s on every hiking trail and be surrounded by lush gardens set in a highly interactive environment.